MCUdude/MegaCoreX/megaavr/libraries/Event/README.md

 More information about the Event system and how it works can be found in the [Microchip Application Note AN2451](http://ww1.microchip.com/downloads/en/AppNotes/DS00002451B.pdf) and in the [megaAVR-0 family data sheet](http://ww1.microchip.com/downloads/en/DeviceDoc/megaAVR0-series-Family-Data-Sheet-DS40002015B.pdf).

+### Level vs. Pulse events
+There are two types of events - a "pulse" interrupt, which lasts for the duration of a single clock cycle (either `CLK_PER` or a relevant (slower) clock - for example, the USART XCK generator provides a pulse event which lasts one XCK period, whuich is far slower than CLK_PER), or a "level" interrupt which lasts for the duration of some condition.
+Often for a given even generator or user only one or the other makes sense.
+Less often, for some reason or another, you may need a level event, but all you have is a pulse event - or the other way around.
+A [CCL module (Logic.h)](../Logic/README.md) event between the two at the cost of the logic module and one event channel.
+In the case of timer WO (PWM) channels, the CCL already has level inputs.

+### Synchronization
+The event system, under the hood, is asynchronous - it can react faster than the system clock (often a lot faster).
+The fact that it is asynchronous usually doesn't matter, but it is one of the things one should keep in mind when using these features, because every so often it does.

+### Some of these events are *weird*
+At first glance, nore than half of the users and generators seem, at best, odd - and a good few of them might appear entirely useless.
+Most of the event system can only truly be understood when considering the full range of generators and users - particularly the CCL.
+One of the tragedies of a datasheet is that it - generally - lacks a "why".
+Behind every mysterious event, there is a use case that seems obscure to most people - but within some sub-field, it's common and essential.
+There are also times when something may seem surprising until you're more familiar with the event and logic systems in general.

 ## Event
 Class for interfacing with the built-in Event system.
 Each event generator channel has its own object.
 Use the predefined objects `Event0`, `Event1`, `Event2`, `Event3`, `Event4`, `Event5`, `Event6` or `Event7`.
 Note that channels have different functionality, so make sure you use the right channel for the task.